MEXICO’S MAGICAL MIGRATIONS

 10-Day Natural History Trip to Observe Mexico’s Wintering Monarch Butterflies & Humpback Whales

-UPDATE: Currently, the Friends of the Maritime Museum, Beaufort is partnering with EcoQuest Travel to offer a trip to witness two of nature’s greatest spectacles – the wintering monarch butterflies and humpback whales in Mexico.
-This 10-day natural history and archaeological experience is still scheduled to depart January 10th, 2021.
-However, if a travel ban is in place for January 2021, the trip will be postponed until January 2022.
-Cost is $4,260.00 plus airfare.
-If deposits are made for the 2021 trip they will be held for the January 2022 schedule.
+The Friends of the Maritime Museum, Beaufort is partnering with EcoQuest Travel to offer a trip to witness two of nature’s greatest spectacles – the wintering monarch butterflies and humpback whales in Mexico.
+This 10-day natural history and archaeological experience is scheduled to depart January 10th, 2022.
+Cost is $4,455.00 plus airfare.
 If a minimum of participants is not registered for the decided departure date the deposits will be returned.
-For more information contact Trip Leader JoAnne Powell at firstname.lastname@example.org or EcoQuest Director Dave Davenport at (919) 963-3038 or at email@example.com.
+For more information contact Trip Leader JoAnne Powell at email@example.com or EcoQuest Director Dave Davenport at (919) 963-3038 or at firstname.lastname@example.org.

 * * * *